-For us, the real work we all need to process, starts with how we can shift as an individual and collective to replace the word ‘they’ for ‘we’.
+For us, the real work we all need to process starts with how we can shift as an individual and collective to replace the word ‘they’ for ‘we’.
 WE have racism.
-WE have fear mongering.
-WE have a system that allows unequal privilege to occur.
+WE have fear-mongering.
+WE have a system that allows the unequal privilege to occur.
 So, where can we feel into our individual integrity in being part of the WE and where do we need to reflect, shift and change so we can be a proud individual with how we show up in life within the WE?

 WE are part of the problem as much as WE are the solution.

-Picasso once said, learn the rules like a pro, so you can break them as an artist.
+Picasso once said, learn the rules like a pro, so you can break them like an artist.